 Enrollment Levels (course headcount)

 The high percentage of part-time students in the seminary’s student body results in a pattern of last-minute registration.
 Enrollment numbers are seldom final until shortly before a class’s first meeting; thus, we do not decide whether a course “makes” until late in the week before a term starts.
 Please assume your course is regarded as “making” until you hear to the contrary from the office of the dean.

-Classrooms are assigned in the registrar’s office at the beginning of each term.
-The official list is posted by the registrar’s office and at various sites in the classroom wing (Gunnemann Hall).
-Any shifts or exchanges of class location should be requested through the registrar a week prior to the beginning of the term to ensure the desired new room is actually available for your class’s use.
+Classrooms are assigned at the beginning of each term by the dean’s office.
+The official list is posted at various sites in the classroom wing (Gunnemann Hall).
+Any shifts or exchanges of class location should be requested through the Assistant Dean of Academic Administration a week prior to the beginning of the term to ensure the desired new room is actually available for your class’s use.
 Small discussion groups may be held in the assigned classroom, classrooms not in use or the Study Rooms in the library.
 However, these must be formally reserved.
-If you plan to use such rooms, please contact the registrar about reserving them.
+If you plan to use such rooms, please contact Deb Olsen about reserving them.